and Outs of Compensatory Education for Students with Disabilities

 Law Center – PA

-Lowman, Esq., (left) is an attorney and Director of Client
+Lowman, Esq., (left) at the time of this presentation, was an attorney and Director of Client

 Services and Training at the Education Law Center-PA